 Scared of mosquitoes…

 A common Indian does not care about mosquitoes or an air-conditioned car and is happy with a cold shower but on the other hand, a common person from the west needs an air-conditioned car, is afraid of even mosquitoes and takes a warm or hot shower every day.
-The country that won the biggest number of medals in Rio is the USA and we all know that this is the place where more than 30% of society is obese (while in India less than 5%).
+The country that won the biggest number of medals in Rio is the USA and we all know that it is the country where a lot of people are obese.
 So does number of medals prove if the nation is sporty or not?
-Think, walk the streets of USA – obese people, fighting with depression, unhealthy, with high blood pressure, prone to heart attacks, with poor lifestyle, eating fast food… Scared to come to India without getting vaccinated!
+Walk the streets of USA – obese people, fighting with depression, unhealthy, with high blood pressure, prone to heart attacks, with poor lifestyle, eating fast food… Scared to come to India without getting vaccinated!
 Does it show the toughness of people?
 Doubt that!
 Indians don’t take any vaccinations to go to Africa or Brazil even though there are many contagious diseases there.

 ‘’Olympic medals is not a way to judge a nations’ health or its people’s toughness’’